Leadership in Child & Adolescent Behavioral Health

-In this concentration, students will gain knowledge and practical experience in these areas:
+In this focus area, students will gain knowledge and practical experience in these areas:

 - Demonstrate leadership skill in the identification and implementation of innovative ideas, methods, and technologies needed to successfully respond to individual, organizational, and community needs.

 - Use constructive and reciprocal communication to advance organizational policy and goals, foster collaboration, and build constituencies among stakeholders.

 - Apply the leadership role to organizational capacity building, the development of a skilled workforce, and productive organizational practices.

 - Demonstrate leadership skill in managing change and developing the organizational capacity necessary to successfully generate and sustain positive change within evolving contexts and environments.